0BananaBig0/from_gcc_to_cpp/docs/ConstConstexprAndStatic.md

    initialized outside the class definition.
 6. **Class member function**: It does **not allow them to access non-static members**, except for `static` members.
+7. **All static entities are initialized once before their scopes are entered for the first time**.

 #### Usage